 Exposure to artificial light in coral reefs is stifling clownish survival.
-So clownfish survival and it’s ability to reproduce.
+So clownfish survive and have the ability to reproduce.
 All depending on less artificial light.
 Because it’s impacting the species.
 A species made famous by the movie Finding Nemo.

 The Saving Nemo foundation was established by Flinders University and the University of Queensland.
-Founding in 2005 breeding clownfish and raising awareness of their declining numbers in the wild.
+Founded in 2005, breeding clownfish and raising awareness of their declining numbers in the wild.

-The clownfish survival of a small distinctive orange and white fish.
-It became popular aquarium additions.
+The clownfish survive a small distinctive orange and white fish.
+It became popular aquarium addition.
 Additions following the global success of the 2003 Disney animated film.
 Therefore despite the movie’s conservation message, there are consequences.
-In conclusion, the sudden increase in demand severely impacting the population.
-Finally and now wild clownfish survival came into question.
+In conclusion, the sudden increase in demand severely impacted the population.
+Finally, and now wild clownfish survival came into question.

-In the latest project, Saving Nemo research director Dr Emily Fobert monitored 10 pairs of breeding clownfish.
+In the latest project, Saving Nemo research director Dr. Emily Fobert monitored ten pairs of breeding clownfish.
 Clownfish of varying sizes.

 All of the clownfish studied were part of the same species.
-This species is called amphirprion ocellaris.
-They are the most common of clownfish species.
+This species is called Amphiprion ocellaris.
+They are the most common clownfish species.
 Also known as the false clownfish.

 There are 30 species of clownfish.
 All or most of which live in anemones.
 Anemones are in the shallow waters of the Indian Ocean.
 As well as the Red Sea and the western Pacific.

-So half the fish Dr Fobert observed in the study were exposed to low levels of overhead LED light at night.
+So half of the fish Dr. Fobert observed in the study were exposed to low levels of overhead LED light at night.
 The LEDs imitated commercially available and widely used lights near coral reefs.
-The other half were exposed normal daylight and darkness.
+The other half were exposed to normal daylight and darkness.

 Clownfish are attuned to lunar cycles.
 They often lay their eggs around the full moon.
 They’ll lay between 100 and 1500 eggs in a single clutch.
-Therefore, the number of eggs depend on the clownfish’s age, health, diet and species.
-After about eight days, and within a few hours of sunset, the little Nemo’s hatch.
+Therefore, the number of eggs depends on the clownfish’s age, health, diet, and species after about eight days, and within a few hours of sunset, the little Nemo hatched.

 Most importantly, NONE of the eggs exposed to LED lights hatched.

-The research team turning off artificial nightlights.
-As they continued monitoring for 60 days.
+The research team turned off artificial nightlights as they continued monitoring for 60 days.
 Most noteworthy, these trials occurring without artificial light.
-Suddenly hatch rates returned to 80 per cent.
+Suddenly hatch rates returned to 80 percent.

-Dr Fobert said the results indicated increasing amounts of ALAN.
-So it had the potential to significantly reduce reproductive fitness of reef fish.
-Reef fish that settled in habitats near the shore.
+Dr. Fobert said the results indicated increasing amounts of ALAN.
+So it had the potential to significantly reduce the reproductive fitness of reef fish.
+Reef fish settled in habitats near the shore.